Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Read my top Big Island family photography tips HERE.

-There are tons of places to go ziplining in Hawaii and the Big Island has a few great options.
-This Hawaii Zipline Tour was voted the best in Hawaii and it takes place at a waterfall.
+There are tons of places to go ziplining in Hawaii, and the Big Island has several zipline tour companies.
+This Hawaii Zipline Tour was voted the best in Hawaii, and it takes place at a waterfall.
 Kids as young as 10 years old can participate.

 You’ll probably want to go snorkeling in Hawaii at least once.
 While you can snorkel at some of the beaches, it’s really best to do a Big Island snorkel tour like this one at Kealakekua Bay.
 You’ll even get to explore sea caves along the Kona coast.
 Kids as young as 5 years old can participate.